 Using MariaDB GTIDs with MariaDB Galera Cluster

 MariaDB's global transaction IDs (GTIDs) are very useful when used with MariaDB replication, which is primarily what that feature was developed for.
 Galera Cluster, on the other hand, was developed by Codership for all MySQL and MariaDB variants, and the initial development of the technology pre-dated MariaDB's GTID implementation.
-As a side effect, MariaDB Galera Cluster only partially supports MariaDB's GTID implementation.
+As a side effect, MariaDB Galera Cluster (at least until MariaDB 10.5.1) only partially supports MariaDB's GTID implementation.

 GTID Support for Write Sets Replicated by Galera Cluster

 Galera Cluster has its own certification-based replication method that is substantially different from MariaDB replication.
 However, it would still be beneficial if MariaDB Galera Cluster was able to associate a Galera Cluster write set with a GTID that is globally unique, but that is also consistent for that write set on each cluster node.

 Before MariaDB 10.5.1, MariaDB Galera Cluster did not replicate the original GTID with the write set except in cases where the transaction was originally applied by a slave SQL thread.
 Each node independently generated its own GTID for each write set in most cases.
 See MDEV-20720.

 MariaDB 10.1 and above has a feature called wsrep GTID mode.
 When this mode is enabled, MariaDB uses some tricks to try to associate each Galera Cluster write set with a GTID that is globally unique, but that is also consistent for that write set on each cluster node.
 These tricks work in some cases, but GTIDs can still become inconsistent among cluster nodes.